Why C4G Has Taken On The Study of Gravity In Southern Louisiana

 The United States National Geospatial-Intelligence Agency (NGA) has delivered its final report of their first Absolute and Relative Gravity Survey of February-March 2018.
 The survey has been conducted in support of requests from the New Orleans District, U.S. Army Corps of Engineers (USACE) and the Center for GeoInformatics of the Department of Civil and Environmental Engineering, Louisiana State University.

-Louisiana is in a known area of geological crustal motion, and most elevation benchmarks are sinking due to a phenomenon known as regional subsidence.
+Louisiana is in a known area of geological crustal motion, and most elevation benchmarks are sinking due to a phenomenon of regional subsidence.
 For centuries, Engineers and Land Surveyors have relied on known reference points known as benchmarks for elevations to determine proper heights for establishing buildings and flood control structures.
-In Louisiana, those elevation benchmarks continue to subside and the elevations once known to be associated with those points become stale, out-of-date or wrong!
-Current technology allows surveyors to employ the GPS satellites for a variety of applications, and of enormous importance to the citizens of Louisiana is the determination of elevations.
+In Louisiana, those elevation benchmarks continue to subside and the elevations once associated with those points become stale, out-of-date or wrong!
+Current technology allows surveyors to employ the GPS satellites for a variety of applications, and the determination of elevations is one of the more important applications for the citizens of Louisiana.
 GPS gives positions that need additional information in order for Engineers and Land Surveyors to determine elevations, and that additional information is the Earth’s gravity field.

 C4G Acquires FG5-X Absolute Gravity Meter